 - Sugar Syrup

 - Lemon Squeezer

 Fresh ingredients are so important – so please, please, please use fresh lemon juice!
-I love this lemon squeezer which has holes on the bottom that fit right over the jigger, making it super easy to get the perfect amount of lime.
+I love this lemon squeezer which has holes on the bottom that fit right over the jigger, making it super easy to get the perfect amount of lemon.

 I make my own sugar syrup.
 It takes about 2 minutes.
 Just measure out half of a cup (100ml) of white sugar into a pot and add the same amount of water.
 Heat until dissolved, let it cool, then pour into a glass container.
 It can keep in the fridge for months.

 - Add 1 oz (30ml) of sugar syrup to the shaker.

 If you are adding in the egg white or aquafaba, now is the time!
 Always crack the egg in a different bowl first, in case it’s a bad egg.

 Always add in the spirit last.
 Just in case you made a mistake, you don’t want to waste any of that precious liquid.
 I always promote the use of the best spirits on the market.
 Don’t skimp!
 Invest in a good spirit and your cocktail will always be so much better.

 - Finally add in 2 oz (50 or 60 ml) of gin!!

 Before adding the ice, close the shaker and shake it as hard as you can with just the gin, lemon juice, sugar syrup and egg white (or aquafaba).
 Shaking a cocktail with an egg white, at room temperature without the ice, makes it extra foamy, thus the Dry Shake!